A Chicken Run to Minnesota and (hopefully) Cooler Weather…

 Dropping into Utah and the great salt flats.
 It is a 100 mile drive across the flats with nuthin’ to break the monotony.

 I stopped at the Bonneville Rest Area overlooking the flats for lunch.
 It was there I discovered the generator wouldn’t start!
 I also found the fridge had turned off.
 And the house batteries were discharged badly!
 What the…?!
 Ok… I tried the generator and it wouldn’t start because they use the house batteries. hmmmm.
 So I hit the momentary switch that joins the house batteries and the chassis batteries.
 Still nothing.
 Next I started the big diesel and as it idled I tried again.
 That was enough jump to start the generator.
 After driving all day and having discharged batteries – four six volts that create 12 volts – it had to mean one of the batteries was dead.
 I bought all four in January and they were all still under warranty.
 A visit to an Interstate battery dealer was in my immediate future.
-As I’ve often said, with a Class A motorhome, it’s always something!
+As I’ve often said, with a RV, it’s always something!

 In the meantime, after lunch I continued on to Park City, figuring that I could get through the evening by running the generator.
 I doubted that there was enough voltage in the batteries to even run the house lights.
 The generator did the job just fine.